adreeeyan/randomutils/README.md

-# bookmarklets
+# randomutils
-Just some random bookmarklets that I use.
+Just some random browser scripts that I use.